 This unique aromatic yet milky tea is now a breakfast staple in India, and no one can deny that fact.
 However, do you know about this complimentary drink’s origin?

-Black tea had already been a tea yielded in India thousands of years ago.
-But, during the British colonial times, it became more and more famous that Indians started to drink and make drink recipes from it, including Masala Chai.
+Black tea had already been a tea yielded in India thousands of years ago and also a favorite drink for the royal family.
+But, during the British colonial times, it became more and more famous that Indians started consuming and cooking with all sorts of ingredients to create Masala Chai.

-Indian locals added milk and Masala (meaning “spice mixture” in their language) to the original British milk tea recipe and made it more “Indian”.
+Indian locals usually include milk and Masala (meaning “spice mixture” in their language) in the original British milk tea recipe and make it more “Indian”.
+Note that each region or Indian vendor may have their personal choices of spices, leading to a diverse flavor in the milk-based tea.

 The typical spices included in this tea are cardamom, nutmeg, cinnamon, and other aromatic things.
-It might sound weird at first, but it’s tasty.
+It might sound weird, but the flavor can range from fragrant cinnamon to spicy ginger.
+Alternatively, you may enjoy Irani Chair or Cutting Chai in place of this herbal drink of Masala Chai.

 Where to find: At the street vendors/stores and restaurants across India.